 $5 copay in-network, 40% coinsurance

-out-of-network for both primary and specialists visits
+out-of-network for both primary and specialist visits

-Emergency Room $90 copay $50 copay + 10% coinsurance in-network/out-of-network
+Emergency Room$90 copay$50 copay + 10% coinsurance in-network/out-of-network

-Urgent Care $55 copay $5 copay in-network;
+Urgent Care$55 copay$5 copay in-network;

 40% coinsurance out-of-network

-Inpatient Hospital $280/day (days 1-7); $0/day (days 8+) 10% coinsurance in-network;
+Inpatient Hospital$280/day (days 1-7); $0/day (days 8+)10% coinsurance in-network;

 40% coinsurance out-of-network

-Outpatient Hospital $275 copay 10% coinsurance in-network;
+Outpatient Hospital$275 copay10% coinsurance in-network;

 40% coinsurance out-of-network